omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - ?could possibly do it just like movement tags instead of create a field?
     - could add Men, Women, Man, Woman to movement tags and have their classificaion be Gender or Male/Female
       - probably better to do something similar but create new field in workout model anyway. simpler
-- when creating update views and delete views make sure the view calls the proper update functions on each model because I took them out of the save functions.
-- modify result delete method so it calls update_times completed on instance
-  - do this in the delete view rather than the delete method. upon hitting delete, run updates like remove date completed from instance etc., then delete the result
 - use jquery UI datepicker for date choices in schedule and result forms
   - look at top answer from this question: https://stackoverflow.com/questions/12884638/select-future-dates-only-django-form
   - can give available dates to schedule form and create result form